Leukemia is a cancer that mostly affects white blood cells. White blood cells (also called leukocytes) fight infections.

 poor appetite and weight loss

 Because their white blood cells can't fight infections, kids with leukemia are more likely to get viral or bacterial infections.

-Doctors use special tests to check for leukemia.
+Doctors check for leukemia with special tests.
 These include:

 Blood tests.
 Tests such as a complete blood count, liver function and kidney function panels, and blood chemistry tests can give important information about the number of normal blood cells in the body and how well the organs are working.
 The shapes and sizes of the blood cells are checked with a microscope.

 Imaging studies.
 These may include an X-ray, CT scan, MRI, or ultrasound.
 Doctors use these to rule out other causes of symptoms, or look for a mass of leukemia cells in the chest that can affect breathing or blood circulation.